varunkumar/google-input-tools/README.md

 ## TouchBar support

-This extension contributes `Toggle Google Input Tools' TouchbBar menu item.
+This extension contributes `Toggle Google Input Tools` TouchbBar menu item.
 You need to have Macbook Pro 2016+ for using this feature.

 ## Keybindings